Be treated to a private dinner at Ireland's enchanting Ballyseede Castle, accompanied by a superb musical performance.

 Stay: Two Nights, York, The Grand Hotel & SpaDaily :

-Perhaps visit York Minster, the biggest medieval cathedral in England and the pride of York.
-Or you can learn about the city’s Viking heritage at the Jorvik Viking Centre, where you can explore 9th-century Jorvik as you experience the reconstructed Viking settlement that was unearthed here in the 1970s.
-Another option is to travel back in time for a spine tingling experience and hear the remarkable Victorian tragedies and true accounts surrounding York's ghostly history.
+Visit York Minster, the biggest medieval cathedral in England.
+Or you can learn about the city’s Viking heritage at the Jorvik Viking Centre.
+Another option is to travel back in time for a spine-tingling experience as you learn of Victorian tragedies and true accounts of York’s ghostly history.

 Set out across the English countryside to Edinburgh.
 Continue through Northumberland National Park to Jedburgh, before crossing the Scottish border to arrive in Edinburgh.
 This evening, enjoy dinner at a local restaurant.

-Perhaps explore the Royal Yacht Britannia as you embark the British royal family's floating home and explore one of the few places where they could enjoy complete privacy.
-Alternatively, gain a behind-the-scenes look into the Palace of Holyroodhouse, the official Scottish residence of Her Majesty The Queen.
+Explore the Royal Yacht Britannia as you embark the British royal family’s floating home.
+Alternatively, gain a behind-the-scenes look into the Palace of Holyroodhouse.

 After a city tour, you’ll enjoy your selected activity.
 On select departures, you will also see the Edinburgh Military Tattoo.Daily :